 If you have many posts on your WordPress site, you might want to think about how your pagination looks and works.
-Otherwise, you might find that your best content is ‘buried’ deep in your site, and users and search engines may struggle to find it.
-It would help if you also considered customizing how your pagination looks and works to be a bit more helpful for users and search engines.
+Otherwise, your best content is ‘buried’ deep in your site, and users and search engines may struggle to find it.
+It would help if you also considered customizing how your pagination looks and works to be more helpful for users and search engines.

 3.5.
 Configure your breadcrumbs

-- They allow your users to easily navigate your site.
+- They allow your users to navigate your site easily.

 - They allow search engines to determine the structure of your site more easily.

-These breadcrumbs should link back to the homepage, and the category the post is in.
-If the post is in multiple categories it should pick one.
+These breadcrumbs should link back to the homepage and the post’s category.
+If the post is in multiple categories, it should pick one.

-To get breadcrumb navigation to show you on your pages, you may need to adapt your single.php and page.php files in your theme, and include the code for breadcrumbs from the Yoast SEO plugin.
-You find the settings and instructions on how to do that in the SEO → Search Appearance section.
-Also, we have a special breadcrumbs block for the block editor that makes it easy to drop in breadcrumbs on any page — without writing code.
+To get breadcrumb navigation to show you on your pages, you may need to adapt your single.php and page.php files in your theme and include the code for breadcrumbs from the Yoast SEO plugin.
+You find the settings and instructions on doing that in the Yoast SEO → Advanced → Breadcrumbs section.
+Also, we have a unique breadcrumbs block for the block editor that makes it easy to drop in breadcrumbs on any page — without writing code.

 3.6.
 Manage your XML sitemaps

-You can check and manage which types of your content, archives, and templates should be included in your XML sitemaps in your SEO → Search Appearance settings.
+You can check and manage which types of content, archives, and templates should be included in your XML sitemaps in your Yoast SEO → APIs → XML Sitemaps settings.
 Content types that are set to not show in search results will be automatically excluded from your XML sitemaps.

-Lastly, our XML sitemaps support has a pretty complete API, allowing developers to add or change functionality through their plugins and themes.
-Our own Local SEO, News SEO and Video SEO extensions (which generate their own, specific sitemaps) are built on this API, and, other plugins frequently build their own solutions on top of our system.
+Lastly, our XML sitemaps support has a complete API, allowing developers to add or change functionality through their plugins and themes.
+Our Local SEO, News SEO, and Video SEO extensions (which generate their specific sitemaps) are built on this API.
+Other plugins frequently develop their solutions on top of our system.

 4. Speed up your WordPress website

-With Google’s Page Experience update, page speed and user experience are front and center once again.
-Offering great performance will continue to become more important by the day.
+With Google’s Page Experience update, page speed and user experiences are front and center.
+Offering outstanding performance will continue to become more critical by the day.

 4.1.
 Measure your site speed

 Measuring the speed of your site can be confusing.
-Different tools give different scores and results, and sometimes even give conflicting information.
-That’s why we’ve put together this helpful guide on how to measure your speed — it’ll walk you through the basics of picking the right metrics, to using the right tools for the job when it comes to monitoring and diagnosing issues.
+Different tools give different scores and results and sometimes even give conflicting information.
+That’s why we’ve put together this helpful guide on how to measure your speed — it’ll walk you through the basics of picking the right metrics to use the right tools for the job when it comes to monitoring and diagnosing issues.